-The International Swimming Pool and Spa Code (ISPSC) is a model code that regulates the minimum requirements for the design, construction, alteration, repair and maintenance of swimming pools, spas, hot tubes and aquatic facilities.
+The ISPSC is a model code that regulates the minimum requirements for the design, construction, alteration, repair and maintenance of swimming pools, spas, hot tubs and aquatic facilities.
 This includes public swimming pools, public spas, public exercise spas, aquatic recreation facilities, onground storable residential pools, permanent inground residential pools, permanent residential spas, permanent residential exercise spas, portable residential spas and portable residential exercise spas.

 In many jurisdictions, in addition to code officials having the responsibility for reviewing plans and inspecting the construction of pools and spas, environmental health officials also have a responsibility for oversight of the operation of pools and spas.
-In order to prevent disease and prevent injuries, environmental health officials conduct operational evaluations (inspections).
+In order to prevent disease and injuries, environmental health officials conduct operational evaluations (inspections).
 This may include water chemistry, credentials and training of pool operators and lifeguards, proper water circulation, facility staff's preparedness to respond to injuries and accidents, and proper sanitation and safety of the facility.